HackBalam/StellarIoT/README.md

    - Open the `diagram.json` file in VS Code
    - Press the Play button or use `F1` > "Wokwi: Start Simulator"
    - The Serial Monitor will appear automatically
+   - You no longer need to perform the following steps, just install PlatformIO and use pio run command.

 ## Installation